 It wasn't the first time Sally had heard a politician claim to answer a question honestly, which of course meant that you were going to be told at least part of the truth.
 In search of such a fraction of reality, she put her hand over her mouth in Professorial manner, looked up to the sky as if to be negotiating with the gods, or God "herself", then stared at the medal around her neck.
 "There are many other Republican serving men, and women, who were more brilliant doctors than I am," she put forth.
-"And who actually went into combat rather being assigned constantly to stay in the back lines to treat the wounded."
+"And who actually went into combat rather than being assigned constantly to stay in the back lines to treat the wounded."
 Boldly, she looked into President Negrin's eyes.
 "So, why did you award this medal to me?" she demanded to know.
-"And why did you bring me here to this...isolated 'facility'?"
+"And why did you bring me here to this... isolated 'facility'?"

-Negrin pulled his lips back into a smile of gratitude and pulled out three pictures out of his breast pocket overlying his heart.
+Negrin pulled his lips back into a smile of gratitude.
+He then pulled out three pictures from his breast pocket overlying his heart.
 "My two sons, and wife.
 Who got very very sick when they were exposed to a poison white powder which smelled like peppermint, Which was delivered by a traitor who put it into my son's birthday cake I didn't get a chance to taste because I was, well...serving the people elsewhere and not my family at home."

 As Negrin described the conditions which tore apart his family's lungs, and other vital organs, Sally's jaw dropped.
-And when Negrin went on about how the traitor denied having any knowledge of the toxic nature of the special spice, up to the time of his necessary execution, Sally envisioned the same punishment for her dut to knowing about the toxic powder distributed by her husband when he was working for the Fascists and not intercepting all of the distributors of such.
+And when Negrin went on about how the traitor denied having any knowledge of the toxic nature of the special spice, up to the time of his necessary execution, Sally envisioned the same punishment for her due to knowing about the toxic powder distributed, most probably by her husband.
+Perhaps to both sides of this War until he decided, for reasons she could not figure out, to support the Republicans.
+A toxic powder that had a cure which he told Sally about, and no one else, a long time ago when he had used it to 'depopulate undesirable populations' in Latin American countries who didn't value being taken over by American industrialists.

 "But," Negrin related after his angry and sorrowful rant about what the toxin did to his family, and others.
-"It was this that saved them," he continued, pulling out folded papers from his pant's pocket with formula sheets detailing to manufacture and administer an antidote, and vaccine against it.
+"It was this that saved them."
+He pulled out folded papers from his pant's pocket with formula sheets detailing to manufacture and administer an antidote, and vaccine against the unnamed toxin.
 "You didn't sign it, but, when I saw your reports from the battlefield about other cures for diseases and treatments for injuries which were not in any textbook I read, all of which worked, I recognized the handwriting.
-And finally found the author!"
+And finally found the author!
+It was YOU who saved so many people from the North American toxin that found its way to Spain."